Sagebrush

 Traditional Smoking Blends

 Some indigenous traditions include sagebrush in smoking mixtures for ceremonial purposes.
 The herb burns slowly and produces aromatic smoke considered purifying.
-It’s often combined with other native plants like Arctostaphylos uva-ursi (kinnikinnick) or red willow bark to create balanced blends.
-These mixtures were typically smoked during seasonal ceremonies, vision quests, and community gatherings.
-The mild smoke provides a calming effect and helps connect practitioners with ancestral wisdom.
+It’s often combined with other native plants like Arctostaphylos uva-ursi (kinnikinnick) or red willow bark.
+These blends were typically smoked during seasonal ceremonies, vision quests, and community gatherings.
+The mild, slightly bitter smoke provides a grounding, calming effect that many users still appreciate today.

 Historical Usage